tylerlittlefield/pirate/README.md

 * Deploy a plumber api at `api.example.com`
 * Host a CRAN mirror at `cran.example.com`
 * Mirror your git repositories at `git.example.com`
+* Host a S3 like storage system at `minio.example.com`

 As a demonstration, here are a couple of these features in action, deployed from my Raspberry Pi cluster: